-In preparation for the 2024/2025 Draft IDP, the elections of the National and Local Government were taken into consideration.
-The provision was made by the municipality for the 2019 and 2021 elections, since the strategic development plan (IDP) which extends over five years aligning with the term of Council.
+In preparation for the 2024/2025 IDP, the elections of the National and Local Government were taken into consideration.
+The provision was made by the municipality for the 2021 and 2024 elections, since the strategic development plan (IDP) which extends over five years aligning with the term of Council.
 Each year, we give a concrete expression of how we intend to give life to that 5-year plan within the permits and limits of every financial year.
 The provision was made through our grant funding and other sources of income.
-The idea is that every year during the IDP review and Budget preparation, we will keep on monitoring the provision made by the district.
+The idea is that every year during the IDP review and Budget preparation, the municipality will keep on monitoring the provision made.

-Briefly, the uThukela district municipality makes provision for bulk water supply infrastructure projects every financial year, the list and the budget of the water and sanitation infrastructure projects are contained in this draft 2024/2025 IDP document.
+Briefly, the uThukela district municipality makes provision for bulk water supply infrastructure projects every financial year, the list and the budget of the water and sanitation infrastructure projects are contained in this 2024/2025 IDP document.